Outside (David Bowie album): Retrospective assessments

 Following Bowie's death, the editors of Prog magazine stated that Outside would be due for a re-evaluation as one of his finest works.
 Like on its original release, later reviewers continue praising the music as challenging, innovative and among his finest, but find the story self-indulgent.
 Perone argues that its nonlinear narrative makes for a hard-to-follow listening experience, and one where certain tracks that are inherently tied to the album's theme—particularly the segues—prove ineffective as standalone tracks.

-Nevertheless, in the decades following its release, Trynka contends that the rise of iTunes and nonlinear listening patterns through shuffling have made reactions to Outside more positive, with Garson later calling it a career highlight.
+In the decades following its release, Trynka contends that the rise of iTunes and nonlinear listening patterns through shuffling have made reactions to Outside more positive, with Garson later calling it a career highlight.
 Parisien later argued: "The effort required to adequately 'process' [the album] pays off in a richly voyeuristic experience where Bowie once again reflects fringe culture onto the mainstream and forces us to consider that the differences are not so great."
-On the other hand, Zimmerman stated that beyond the tracklisting itself, the album "offered little in the way of cohesive melodies".
+Zimmerman stated that beyond the tracklisting itself, the album "offered little in the way of cohesive melodies".
 Some also found the production dated, with Spitz calling it Bowie's "most of-its-time work since his late-sixties hippie folk material".

 Several have criticised Outside as overlong; at nearly 75 minutes, it is Bowie's longest studio album.
 At the time, Bowie remarked that it was "extremely long by most current CD standards" and that accessibility was not a top priority when making it.
 However, he and Eno later regretted its long duration, with the former stating in 1997, "There's too much on it.
 I really should have made it two CDs."
 Sandford agrees, stating that it could have used more polishing and trimming.
 Furthermore, Perone finds that it "really begs to be listened to [in one] sitting", while Trainer stated the second half drags.